Policy statement

 Much of the time it makes sense for people to be able to refuse an assessment, as otherwise there is the potential for the state to compromise people's rights.
 But s11 Care Act says people cannot refuse an assessment under s9 Care Act, and the local authority must carry out that assessment, when a person who s9 Care Act applies to either:

-1. Lacks capacity to refuse the assessment and the local authority is satisfied that carrying out the assessment would be in their best interests; or
+- lacks capacity to refuse the assessment and the local authority is satisfied that carrying out the assessment would be in their best interests; or

-2. The person is experiencing, or is at risk of, abuse or neglect
+- the person is experiencing, or is at risk of, abuse or neglect

-This means that for anyone that a local authority has a duty under s42 Care Act to have an adult safeguarding enquiry
+this means that for anyone that a local authority has a duty under s42 Care Act to have an adult safeguarding enquiry - the local authority where that person is ordinarily resident may have a duty to assess their care and support needs; and

-4. The person is excluded from being able to refuse that assessment under s11 Care Act, and the local authority must carry out that assessment
+- the person is excluded from being able to refuse that assessment under s11 Care Act, and the local authority must carry out that assessment

 There will also be people that s9 and s11(2)(b) Care Act apply to, so an assessment of care and support needs must be carried out, but who s42 Care Act does not apply to so there will not be an adult safeguarding enquiry.
 These will be people who:

-• May have needs for care and support;
+- may have needs for care and support

-• They can protect themselves from that risk of abuse or neglect despite their care and support needs.
+- they can protect themselves from that risk of abuse or neglect despite their care and support needs

 Why does the Care Act say this?